neurallambda/neurallambda/README.md

 * Misc:
   * Improve test coverage
   * Does my computational hierarchy map back to the Chomsky hierarchy?
-  * Try other machines/turing machines than lambda calc: combinators, a ticker tape model, FSMs, PDAs,
+  * Try other machines/turing machines than lambda calc:
+    * combinatory logic, eg SKI
+    * a ticker tape model
+    * Typed Lambda Calc!?
+    * FSMs
+    * PDAs
+    * PDA w 2 stacks is turing complete, I think
+    * PDA w queue instead of stack is also turing complete, I think
+    * More: post machines, tag systems, register machines, a myriad of Cellular Automata
   * Loading memory: is there a nice differentiable way to read memory out from a bank of programs (akin to token embeddings, but, program embeddings here).

 * Error correcting of neuralsymbols (eg tags, integers, addresses)